wajahatuk/spacex/README.md

 ### Logging

 The system uses Python's built-in logging.
-It logs basic INFO level messages, like successful data insertions.
+It logs basic INFO level messages, like successful data insertions and normalization status.